gsoft-inc/wl-squide/docs/getting-started/default.md

 - A module should not directly reference the other modules of the application.
 To coordinate with other modules, including the host application, a module should always use Squide's [Runtime API](../reference/runtime/runtime-class.md).

 - A modular application should feel cohesive.
-Different parts of the application should have the ability to communicate with each others and react to changes happening outside of their boundaries.
+Different parts of the application should have the ability to communicate with each others and react to changes happening outside of their boundaries (without taking an hard reference on other parts of the application).

 - Data and state should never be shared between modules.
-Even if two modules require the same data or the same state values, they should load, store and manage them independently.
+Even if two modules require the same data or the same state values, they should load, store and manage those independently.

 ## Limitations

-Module Federation comes with a few manageable limitations that are important to consider when architecting a distributed application:
+If you choose to include remote modules to your application, Module Federation comes with a few manageable limitations that are important to consider when architecting a distributed application:

 - A [shared dependency](https://module-federation.io/configure/shared.html) cannot be tree-shaken.
 Since remote modules are loaded at runtime, module federation cannot infer which parts of a shared dependency will be used by the application modules.
 Therefore, tree-shaking is disabled for shared dependencies.